networkedsystemsIITB/Traffic_Classification/docs/v1.0/README_User.md

 #### DHCP server ####
-1. Install the dhcp server (one time only)<br/>
+1. Install the dhcp server (one time only).<br/>
   ```
    $ sudo apt-get install isc-dhcp-server
   ```
-2. Run the configure-dhcp-server.sh from the folder DHCP
+2. Run the configure-dhcp-server.sh from the folder DHCP.
   ```
   $ cd DHCP
   $ sudo bash configure-dhcp-server.sh
   ```

-	It will configure the ip-range etc in this machine which will be assigned to all the machines connected to the switch or AP.
+	It will configure the ip-range  in this machine which will be assigned to any machine which is connected to the switch or AP.

 #### 2-interface machine ####
 3. Run the nat.sh and 2interface.sh from 2-interface-machine-files folder.</br>
   ```
-	$ cd 2-interface-machine-files
+	$ cd 2-interface-machine-files<br/>
-	$ sudo bash nat.sh
+	$ sudo bash nat.sh<br/>
-	$ sudo 2interface.sh
+	$ sudo 2interface.sh<br/>
   ```
 4. Run the main-script.sh from DT-classification-2-interface-machine folder.</br>
   ```
-  $ cd DT-classification-2-interface-machine
+  $ cd DT-classification-2-interface-machine<br/>
   $ sudo bash main-script.sh
   ```